shsagir/play-area-sync/docs/app.md

 ## Old and New Apps

 You can currently run two different generations of Apps on fortrabbit: classical [Old Apps](old-apps) and [New Apps](new-apps).
-Old Apps were introduced 2013 and will end at around mid 2016, until then all Old Apps have to be migrated to the new ones.
+Old Apps were introduced 2013 andwill end ~~at around mid 2016~~ start of 2017, until then all Old Apps have to be migrated to the new ones.
 New Apps have been introduced in August 2015.

 ## Further readings